gvwilson/thirdbit/src/fiction/santas/index.md

 *I've been telling this story more or less as it happened because that's what books are supposed to do.
-I haven't bothered with details like the precise color of Santa Hotep's couch (dusty rose) or the number of sails on Captain Clausbeard's ship (seven) because they didn't seem important.
+I haven't bothered with details like the number of sails on Captain Clausbeard's ship (seven) because they didn't seem important.
 The two and a half minutes that Finner spent in the bathroom matter even less, so let's just skip ahead to the moment after he washed his hands.*